Crises are certain, survival is not has been saved

 With decades of crisis-fighting experience, Deloitte member firm professionals have played a crucial role helping clients over the years prepare for, respond to, and recover from their darkest hours.
 Dent says, “Deloitte’s crisis specialists have helped member firm clients in different industries worldwide face down some of the biggest tests in their histories—bankruptcies, regulatory challenges,

 This support was amplified in FY2015 when Deloitte collected its crisis specialists from across the globe into a multidisciplinary market offering.
-“By creating a close-knit community of crisis management specialists in nearly 150 countries across our member firm network, Deloitte can more easily provide end-to-end business support before, during, and after a crisis with the industry-specific and functional skills needed in each case,” explains Rhoda Woo, Enterprise Risk Management director and crisis management leader, Deloitte US.
+“By creating a close-knit community of crisis management specialists in nearly 150 countries across our member firm network, Deloitte can more easily provide end-to-end business support before, during, and after a crisis with the industry-specific and functional skills needed in each case,” explains Rhoda Woo, Deloitte Advisory managing director and leader of crisis management solutions."
 “We can make a more powerful impact by filling a need in the market for an organization with Deloitte’s know-how and global reach to help clients tackle the inevitable.”